-Advertising, rent, and other - Advertising income includes revenues from advertisements at transit stations, on DART buses, and electronic signs on light rail cars.
+Advertising, rent, and other - Advertising income includes revenues from advertisements at transit stations and on DART buses.
 Rental income includes revenue from the rental of land along the rail corridor and other properties.
 Advertising, rent and other income decreased by 7% (\$934) in 2018 compared to an increase of less than 1% (\$54) in 2017.
 Both the increase and decrease in advertising, rent and other income can be explained by use of the DART rail right of way track by railroad companies in those years.
 In 2018 the decrease in revenue is due to a decrease in usage of DART rail right-of-way.
 Similarly, the increase in 2017 was due to an increase in the use of the DART right-of-way.